Kitchen Divas

 Email

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

 These fried lobster tails are rich, buttery, and seasoned to perfection.
 Deliciously decadent, they're the perfect dinner for any special occasion.

-Closeup shot of fried lobster tails on plate.
+A fried lobster tail on a plate.

 I love lobster.
 From boiled to smoked and everything in between, I can't get enough of it.
 Recently, I tried frying them, and oh wow, are they delicious!